christen-reinhart/24SU-COP-1000/Assignment-3-2/Assignment-3-2.md

 # end if
 # else

-# If none of the above conditions are met, reject the applicant print "Reject"
+# If no conditions are met, reject the applicant print "Reject"

 # end if End
 # print "Reject"